We’d Love To Hear About Your Project

 • Improves brand recognition.
 An eye-catching logo, however simplistic, is typically easy to remember and recall, thereby improving brand recognition.
 Nike’s Swoosh and McDonald’s Golden Arches are perfect examples.

-What is Branding?
+What Is Branding?

-While your customer base has a significant role to play in deciding what your brand is and what it stands for, businesses can take measures to drive home desired perceptions.
-Branding, in its most basic form, refers to the active process that helps create and shape perceptions about your company.
-Every strategy that you follow and every step you take to increase awareness about your business and build its reputation falls under the far-reaching branding umbrella.
+Every strategy you follow and every step you take to increase awareness about your business and build its reputation falls under the far-reaching branding umbrella.
 Sure, not all branding efforts have the desired effect, but if you have a cohesive and well-calculated plan in place, you increase the possibility of success.

 Branding covers different elements that go into creating a brand’s identity.
 It typically begins by determining what a business stands for and identifying its core values.
 Brand logo design is a part of the overall branding exercise.
 Other aspects include creating different types of marketing material, communicating with customers, and presenting a brand across different mediums.
-Branding essentially covers every touchpoint that you rely on to build a memorable identity.

 Branding Extends Beyond Marketing

 A number of people feel that branding efforts are limited to the marketing department of an organization.
 However, this is far from true.
 Take for example a good hotel.
-While it would have a strong marketing team in place, it is important that every employee of the hotel – be it, front office staff, those from housekeeping, or security personnel – should make efforts to communicate the hotel’s brand.
+While it would have a strong marketing team in place, it is important that every employee of the hotel – be it front office staff, those from housekeeping, or security personnel – should make efforts to communicate the hotel’s brand.
 For instance, if you walk into a Marriott property, you would expect a certain level of service and consistency in voice from everyone working at the hotel.

 Incidentally, your brand’s community does not limit to those working at your organization.
 While your customers are part of the parcel, so are your business partners and all other stakeholders.
-Marketing executives, on their part, should make conscious efforts to include everyone associated with your brand into their overall branding efforts.
+Marketing executives, on their part, should make conscious efforts to include everyone associated with your brand in their overall branding efforts.

 Then, There’s Brand Identity

 The aim of the branding process is to create a successful brand identity.
 This is how you want your customer base to view your brand after you’ve implemented your branding strategy in a consistent manner.
-Brand identity accounts for all the tangible elements that a business relies on to portray the desired image.
+Brand identity accounts for all the tangible elements a business relies on to portray a desired image.
 These include, but do not limit to, logos, product packaging, website design, social media graphics, employee uniforms, letterheads, business cards, radio ads, and physical signage.

 Brand Development